5 Boundary-Setting Scripts for Co-Parent Conflicts

 "I'll handle conversations with [child's name] about our household on my own.
 What logistics do we need to sort out?"

-This script does something subtle but powerful: it redirects every exchange back to the only territory where both co-parents have a legitimate shared stake — logistics.
-Bedtimes, screen time rules, what you cook for dinner, who sleeps over at your house — those are your domain during your parenting time.
-The script acknowledges you heard them ("I hear your concern") without agreeing, defending, or engaging.
+This redirects every exchange back to the only territory where both co-parents have a legitimate shared stake.
+Bedtimes, screen time, what you cook for dinner, who stays over: those are your domain during your parenting time.
+"I hear your concern" acknowledges without agreeing.

-This is the hardest script to deliver because the urge to justify yourself will be intense.
+It's the hardest script to deliver, because the urge to justify yourself will be intense.
 Resist it.
 The moment you explain why you allow certain screen time or why your new partner is at dinner, you've accepted the premise that your co-parent has authority over your household.
 They don't.

 Script 4: Financial Boundary Violations

-Your co-parent makes unilateral financial decisions — signing kids up for expensive activities, buying things and expecting reimbursement, or pressuring you to split costs that weren't agreed upon.
+Use this when your co-parent signs kids up for expensive activities, buys things expecting reimbursement, or pressures you to split costs that were never agreed.

 "I'm happy to discuss shared expenses that we both agree on in advance.
 Since this wasn't something we discussed beforehand, I won't be able to contribute to this cost.
 Going forward, let's agree on any shared expenses before either of us commits."

-If they say the child "needs" it or "deserves" it
+If they say the child "needs" or "deserves" it:

 "I agree that [child's name]'s needs are the priority.
 That's exactly why I want us to plan shared expenses together rather than after the fact.
 For this one, since it was decided without my input, it's not an expense I can split."